-I have experience in working with anxiety, depression, loss and grief.
-I am working with people bereaved by suicide, with issues with work and redundancy, with relationships and family issues, or suffering from lack of self-esteem or from traumatic experiences.
+I have experience with anxiety, depression, loss, and grief.
+I am working with people bereaved by suicide, with work issues and redundancy, with relationships and family dynamics, with lack of self-esteem or with bad life experiences.

 Counselling, is about being offered a safe place where difficult and disturbed emotions may be expressed and explored, in complete confidentiality, and without judgement or criticism.

 I will be with you to contain your troubled emotions, and help you to manage and change them into something more acceptable.

 Our initial meeting will give us the opportunity to have an informal discussion about what is happening with you with no obligation attached.

 I have been a volunteer counsellor for the Cruse Bereavement Care Charity for more than 15 years.
 My on-going work with bereaved people keeps me humble.

 I am a trained Psychodynamic Counsellor for Adults.
-I am registered with the British Association of Counsellors and Psychotherapists (BACP).
+I am registered Member with the British Association of Counsellors and Psychotherapists (BACP).

 I am an accredited Bereavement Counsellor and Supervisor for Cruse Bereavement and Care Charity and also a supervisor for the Wilfrid Faber Counselling Service

-I am also involved with the Samaritans/Cruse Project for which I facilitate groups of people bereaved by suicide and supervise their co-facilitators throughout the UK.
+I am involved with the Samaritans/Cruse Project for which I facilitate groups of people bereaved by suicide and supervise their co-facilitators throughout the UK.